rnewson/couchdb-lucene/README.md

 <h1>WARNING</h1>

-This branch (master) contains the development version of the next release (0.5).
-It is not yet released, may contain bugs, and may change before its release.
-It is, however, worth trying, though 0.4 is suggested if you find 0.5 unsuitable.
+0.5 is not yet released and may contain bugs and regressions.
+However, it is shaping up nicely so I recommend you try it first.
+0.4 remains available if you hit insurmountable problems; but please take time to file a ticket at github if you do.

 <h1>Version Compatibility</h1>